Texas Longhorn: History

-The Texas Longhorn derives from cattle brought to the Americas by Spanish conquistadores from the time of the Second Voyage of Christopher Columbus until about 1512.
+The Texas Longhorn derives from cattle brought to the Americas by Spanish conquistadors from the time of the Second Voyage of Christopher Columbus until about 1512.
 The first cattle were landed in 1493 on the Caribbean island of La Isla Española (now known as Hispaniola) to provide food for the colonists.

 Over the next two centuries, the Spaniards used the cattle in Mexico and gradually moved them north to accompany their expanding settlements.
 The Spaniards reached the area that became known as "Texas" near the end of the 17th century.
 Eventually, some cattle escaped or were turned loose on the open range, where they remained mostly feral for the next two centuries.
 Over several generations, descendants of these cattle developed to have high feed- and drought-stress tolerances and other "hardy" characteristics that have given Longhorns their reputation as livestock.

-Early Anglo-American settlers in East Texas, then a part of Mexico, obtained feral Mexican cattle from the borderland between the Nueces River and the Rio Grande.
-They bred them with their own eastern cattle.
-The result was a tough, rangy animal that was characterized by its lengthy legs and exceptionally long horns that extended up to 7 feet.

-As Texas became more densely settled through increased migration after it was annexed by the U.S., the frontier was developed for crop farms and ranch lands.
-The leaner beef of the Texas Longhorn was not as attractive in an era where tallow was highly prized.
-The breed's ability to survive on the poor vegetation of the open range was not as important as the range was enclosed.
-Other breeds demonstrated traits more highly valued by the modern rancher, such as the ability to gain weight quickly for marketing as beef.

 The Texas Longhorn stock slowly dwindled, but in 1927, the breed was saved from near extinction by enthusiasts from the United States Forest Service.
 They collected a small herd of stock to breed on the Wichita Mountains Wildlife Refuge in Lawton, Oklahoma.
 The breed also received significant attention after a Texas Longhorn named "Bevo" was adopted as the mascot of The University of Texas at Austin in 1917.
 The animal's image became commonly associated with the school's sports teams, known as the Texas Longhorns.
 A few years later, J. Frank Dobie and others gathered small herds to keep in Texas state parks.
 Oilman Sid W. Richardson helped finance the project.
 The Longhorns were cared for largely as curiosities, but the stock's longevity, resistance to disease, and ability to thrive on marginal pastures resulted in a revival of the breed as beef stock and for their link to Texas history.